 Become comfortable in Hell

-Seeking comfort and routine leads to puffed up ego, passivity, and although comfort is absolutely necessary for recovery, but too much of it can become dangerous.
-Today, most manufacturers cater to a different audience than the brave pioneers of the past.
-Most modern wings emphasize comfort.
+Most modern wings emphasize too much comfort, lulling pilots into a false sense of security.
 Modern wings are so often deceptively easy to handle under normal conditions, but the more solid they seem, the more violently they collapse when they do collapse in strong turbulence.
 Often, comfort leads to passivity, and passivity leads to fatality.
-Instead stay playful and keep on learning lifelong.
-There is an level of optimal stress where you are having the a lot of fun, where you are learning at a very good rate.
-And by being playful, you will continue improving lifelong.
-Seriousness tends to get rigid inflexible dogmatic, but playness is fluid and fun, and never gets boring.
+Instead, why not stay playful and keep on learning lifelong?
+There is a level of optimal stress where you are having a lot of fun, where you are learning at a very good rate.
+Seriousness tends to get rigid, inflexible, dogmatic, but playfulness is fluid and fun, and never gets boring.
 Keep your play safe.
-Don’t be doing big wingovers close the the ground!
+That means, don’t be doing big wingovers close to the ground!

 Passive Safety vs Active Safety

 Passive Safety: Wings designed for comfort can lull pilots into a false sense of security, fostering complacency and leaving them blind to potential dangers.
-They inspire confidence—until they fail.
-While passive safety is essential for beginners and early training, these wings lack playfulness and do little to enhance situational awareness.
-In critical moments, they force pilots to over-react instead of anticipating trouble and taking action.
+They inspire confidence—until they suddenly fail.
+While passive safety is essential for beginners, these wings encourage passivity, lack playfulness, and do little to promote situational awareness.
+In critical moments, inexperienced pilots over-react instead of anticipating trouble and taking action, since the wing is “supposed” to sort everything by itself.

-Active Safety: Twitchy responsive wings requires constant inputs to stay in control, forcing pilots awareness of the air around them.
+Active Safety: Twitchy, responsive wings require constant inputs to stay in control, forcing pilots' awareness of the air around them.
 A responsive wing that scares you early might actually be safer than one that builds over-confidence.
-Pilots must learn to be patient, stay calm and act, but the wing has a bigger range or speed and performance giving the pilot greater survival options.
+Pilots must learn to be patient, stay calm, and act, and the wing has a bigger range of speed and performance, giving the pilot greater escape velocity and greater landing site options.

-It is unrealistic to respond in a real situation correctly, unless you have muscle memory of situations that are as close as possible to the actual emergencies.
-Perhaps if you are very rich, and can afford to many dozens of SIV courses, but even then it’s hard to reach 100s of stalls with SIV courses.
-Like martial arts paragliding also takes years of uncomfortable disciplined practice, with minimum of 1000 stalls to learn how to control the wing in a non-flying configuration.
-If you reach this level of skill, you are probably safer than most world class XC competition pilots, with the exception of acro pilots and the Redbull X-Alps pilots.
+SIV can be highly beneficial for most people to start to gain confidence to do collapses and stalls.
+But it should never end there.
+It is unrealistic to respond in a real situation correctly unless you have muscle memory of situations that are as close as possible to the actual emergencies.
+Perhaps if you are very rich and can afford dozens of SIV courses, but even then, it’s hard to reach 100s of stalls with SIV courses.
+Like martial arts, paragliding also takes a decade of hardcore, disciplined practice, with 1000+ stalls to learn how to control the wing in a non-flying configuration, much like acro pilots.
+You need to rehearse worst-case scenarios until they are second nature.
+You need muscle memory, as things happen so quickly.
+And when you reach this level of competence, you are safer than 99% of the pilots and safer than many world-class XC competition pilots when the air gets spicy.

-Under the seat reserve results in slower deployment and more difficult deployment under strong Gs.
-If you are in a spiral, the reserve become multiple times heavy and resists pulling even more with friction, and then you need to pull exactly in the direction that the reserve can slide out from under the seat.
-Sometimes handles ripped off as pilots panicked and pulled it in an incorrect way.
-If you are falling toward the ground, these details can make the difference between life or death, yet most reserves are under the seat and manufacturers continue this trend as well.
-These trends do not priortize self-defense.
+Under-the-seat reserves result in slower deployment and more difficult deployment under strong G-forces.
+If you are in a spiral, the reserve becomes multiple times heavier and resists pulling even more with friction, and then you need to pull exactly in the direction that the reserve can slide out from under the seat.
+Sometimes handles rip off as pilots panic and pull it in an incorrect way.
+If you are falling toward the ground, these details can make the difference between life or death, yet most reserves are under the seat, and manufacturers continue this trend as well.
+These trends do not prioritize self-defense from my perspective.

-In paragliding, you must think on your own about your safety and not rely too much on the experts.
+In paragliding, you must think on your own about your competence level and strength when you take an expert’s advice.
+A site that is safe for one pilot can be deadly for another.
 Always do your own research!
 You are responsible for your own safety.

-To fly safely XC over challenging terrain where the turbulence is unpredictable, possibly extreme, you need to know what to do precisely quickly, without being overwhelmed.
-You need to have rehearsed it many many times so you have muscle memory.
-Otherwise you are just being lucky so far, doing XC in the Swiss Alps.
-Learning air self-defense is unavoidably risky, but my opinion is that it will be safer on the long run for pilots who fly a lot.
+To fly safely XC over challenging terrain where the turbulence is unpredictable, possibly extreme, you need to know what to do precisely, quickly, without being overwhelmed.
+You need to have rehearsed it many, many times so you have muscle memory.
+Otherwise, you are just being lucky so far, doing XC in the Swiss Alps.
+Learning air self-defense is unavoidably risky, but my opinion is that it will be safer in the long run for pilots who fly a lot.

-To survive in the air is not about your IQ, but more about mental stability, and knowing and doing what you need to survive.
-You will be too panicked to use your IQ.
-First you need to train for mental stability.
-To stay calm in strong turbulence, it’s essential to practice difficult scenarios through, breath-work, icy cold showers, and basic acro training.
-If you don’t practice encounters with some level of discomfort regularly, your tolerance to discomfort will gradually creep back.
+To survive in the air is not about your IQ but more about your mental stability and already knowing what you need to survive.
+You will be too stressed to use your IQ.
+So you need to train for mental stability.
+To stay calm in strong turbulence, it’s essential to practice difficult scenarios through breath-work, icy cold showers, and basic acro training.
+If you don’t practice encounters with a good level of discomfort regularly, your tolerance to discomfort will gradually evaporate.

 You may be talented.
 But you don’t get much further without a disciplined mind.
-Even once you’ve mastered a maneuver, while you are healthy and young, you should continue pushing your boundaries in small manageable steps to build stress tolerance, skill and confidence to conquer hellish situations.
-As you get weaker and older, your reactions will slow and you should slowly downgrade your equipment to compensate, so if you are flying a CCC, you can go D, then C then to a B, then A over many golden years.
+Even once you’ve mastered a maneuver, while you are healthy and young, you should continue pushing your boundaries in small, manageable steps to build stress tolerance, skill, and confidence to conquer hellish situations.
+As you get weaker and older, your reactions will slow, and you should slowly downgrade your equipment to compensate, so if you are flying a CCC, you can go to D, then C, then to a B over many golden years.

 "You must be the teacher and the pupil; you have to learn from yourself, not from an authority that tells you what to do, what to think.
 There is no guide, no teacher, no authority.
 There is only you—your relationship with others and with the world—there is nothing else."